 - If dancing is what you crave, the Cascade Lounge at The Agua Caliente Casino Resort Palm Springs features a lively DJ on Saturday nights and Latin sounds on Sundays.
 After 9 p.m. entrance is always free.

 - Trendy bar lovers will delight in three additions to the beer and cocktail scene over the past few years.
-Grab some pints at the new contemporary British Pub Fox and Fiddle, some artisan brews at the casually cool Draughtsman, or expertly mixed cocktails with an island vibe at the tiny, retro Bootlegger Tiki.
+Grab some pints at the new contemporary British Pub Fox and Fiddle or expertly mixed cocktails with an island vibe at the tiny, retro Bootlegger Tiki.
 Find more hidden hotspots for drinks in Greater Palm Springs here.

 Adult Spring Break Idea #4: Please the Palate